X

 Match Schedule

-CLICK HERE FOR: 2023 Team Vintage Sniper Matches Official Match Bulletin
+CLICK HERE FOR: 2024 Team Vintage Sniper Matches Official Match Bulletin

-CMP Sanctioned Team Vintage Sniper Matches and Concurrent Non-Sanctioned Team Vintage Sniper Matches Official Match Bulletin.
+CMP Sanctioned Team Vintage Sniper Matches and Concurrent Non-Sanctioned Team Vintage Sniper Matches Official Match Bulletin

-For the 2023 season, ENGC will conduct a couple special experimental category ‘Cold War Sniper Team’ matches in conjunction with the regular Vintage Sniper match on Sunday April 16th and Sunday May 21st.
-Both the Cold War and Vintage Sniper matches will be conducted at the same time.
-There will be two categories – ‘Cold War Sniper Rifle’ and ‘Traditional Hunting Rifle’.
-The ‘Cold War Sniper’ category, like the regular Vintage Sniper, is intended for common issued sniper rifles, original or reproduction, during the Cold War period commonly known as the period from 1945 to 1989.
+We also hold a couple “Red Dawn Sniper Team” matches per year.
+These matches will be held in conjunction with the regular Vintage Sniper matches on the scheduled days (see Vintage Sniper schedule).
+There are two categories of ‘Red Dawn’ – ‘Cold War Sniper Rifle’ and ‘Traditional Hunting Rifle’.
+The ‘Cold War Sniper’ category, like the regular Vintage Sniper, is intended for commonly issued sniper rifle systems, original or reproduction, during the Cold War period commonly known as the period from 1945 to 1989.
 The ‘Traditional Hunting Rifle’ category is self-explanatory and intended for off the rack type rifles and optics.
-This is not for match rifles.
+‘Red Dawn’ is not for match rifles.
 (All ENGC rules pertaining to caliber and safety will be followed.)
 If you have a variable power optic capable of greater than 10X, you will be required to turn it down to a maximum of 10X.
 If your optic is a fixed power greater than 10X, please inquire as we will try to accommodate as much as we can.
-These special experimental matches will adhere to the intent and spirit of CMP Vintage Sniper and ENGC programs.
-Your Cold War / Traditional Hunting Rifles may also be welcome at regular Vintage Sniper matches in the non-sanction category.
+These special matches will adhere to the intent and spirit of CMP Vintage Sniper and ENGC programs.
+Your Cold War / Traditional Hunting Rifles may also be welcome at regular Vintage Sniper matches in the non-sanctioned category (see “Equipment” below).
 If you have general questions or rifle/equipment questions, please inquire with the match director &/or assistants for answers or adjudication.

 NEW SHOOTERS/OTHERS: Familiarity with the safety, shooting, scoring and line procedures for high-power rifle competition is a requirement.
 If a new shooter team is unfamiliar with these skills, they will be paired with a veteran shooter and “shown the ropes”.
 With prior coordination it may be possible to assist with obtaining zeroes and electronic scoring procedures before a match.
 Also, with prior coordination, there may be loaner rifles and ammunition available.
 Prior coordination and questions are encouraged and warmly invited by Bruce, et al.